 As of the Report Date, the principal alternative to the senior housing sector is the residence of the elderly in households.
-In 2016, approx. 96% of persons 65 years old or older and approx. 82% of persons 85 years old or older were living in households.
+In 2017, approx. 97% of persons aged 65 or older were living in households 35.
 Among the reasons that may be listed as leading to such high rates, one may specify the improvement in the lifestyle and health of the aged population in recent years, which allow for independent living, and the increase in the variety of services offered to the aged population at home (for example, emergency call centers, medical care at home, etc.).
 Furthermore, the ability to be assisted by live-in caregivers makes it easier for the elderly to stay at home.